rladies/meetup-presentations_lausanne/webpage/content/_index.markdown

 ## Upcoming Events

-Our next event (Mine Çetinkaya-Runde introducing the tidyverse framework) will be on **December 3rd 2019** → see [meetup page](http://meetu.ps/c/3Flzf/vBnX0/f) for more informations.
+Our next event (Mine Çetinkaya-Runde introducing the tidyverse framework) will be held on **December 3rd 2019** → see [meetup page](http://meetu.ps/c/3Flzf/vBnX0/f) for more informations.

 ## R-Ladies Global